kristinemlarson/gnssrefl/docs/pages/gnssir.md

 Azimuth regions should not be larger than ~100 degrees.
 If for example you want to use the region from 0 to 270 degrees, you should not set a region from 0 - 270, but instead a region from 0-90, 90-180, and the last from 180-270.

+<CODE>make_json_input p101 41.692 -111.236 2016.1 -e1 5 -e2 10 -l2c True -ampl 10 -peak2noise 3 -azlist 0 90 90 180 180 270</CODE>

 This is necessary to make sure you don't mix rising and setting satellite arcs from different times of day.
 I believe the code currently refuses to let you use a region larger than 100 degrees.
 The default is to allow four regions, each of 90 degrees.

 Other things that are helpful to know for the make_json_input inputs:

 * Some json settings can be set at the command line.  run <code>make_json_input -h</code> to see these.
 Otherwise, you will need to edit the json file.
 Note that there are a few inconstencies between the command line names and the json file (for example, h1 and h2 on the command line become minH and maxH in the json file).
 I apologize for this.

 - e1 and e2 are the min and max elevation angle, in degrees